microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Experimental/RiggedHandVisualizer/README_RiggedHandVisualizer.md

 ### Orientation correction ###
 Since models can be imported with different orientations you may need to apply a correction.
 Configure **Model Finger Pointing** and **Model Palm Facing** values with the cardinal axes that they are closest to.
-The easiest way to find these axes is to look at the model in it's default orientation after importing it in Unity.
-Make sure palm and wrist nodes have an orientation of **0, 0, 0**
+The easiest way to find these axes is to look at the model in its default orientation after importing it in Unity.
+Make sure the palm and wrist nodes have an orientation of **0, 0, 0**
 In the model below you can see that the palm is pointing in the Y-direction (green arrow) so the **Model Palm Facing** is set to **0, 1, 0**.
 The fingers are pointing in the negative X-direction (red arrow) so the **Model Finger Pointing** is set to **-1, 0, 0**.

 <img src="../../../../../Documentation/Images/RiggedHandVisualizer/MRTK_RiggedHandVisualizer_Orientation.png" width="600px"  style="display:inline;">